aergoio/ARC2NFT/README.md

 -- @param   to       (address) recipient's address
--- @param   tokenId  (str128) the non-fungible token id -- @param   metadata (table) lua table containing key-value pairs -- @param   ...      additional data, is sent unaltered in a call to 'onARC2Received' on 'to' -- @return  value returned from the 'onARC2Received' callback, or nil -- @event   mint(to, tokenId) function mint(to, tokenId, metadata, ...)
+-- @param   tokenId  (str128) the non-fungible token id -- @param   metadata (table) lua table containing key-value pairs -- @param   ...      additional data, is sent unaltered in a call to 'nonFungibleReceived' on 'to' -- @return  value returned from the 'nonFungibleReceived' callback, or nil -- @event   mint(to, tokenId) function mint(to, tokenId, metadata, ...)